meyskens/webcrawler/README.md

-A simple (not concurrent) web crawler
+A simple (~~not~~ now concurrent) web crawler
 =====================================

-*This code is made for my coding challenge when applying for an internship at GoCardless*
+*This code is made for my coding challenge when applying for an internship at GoCardless, later made concurrent*

 ## Dependencies
 This app is written in Go and isn't compiles so you need to have Go installed.
 You can get it at https://golang.org/dl/